Light Snow Expected On Valentine's Day, Active Winter Pattern Ahead

 Storm #2…Monday-Tuesday

-We have been eyeing this one for several days and the stakes are much higher than Sunday’s storm.
+A little more uncertainty given we are a little over a day away.
+However, we have been eyeing this one because the stakes are much higher than Sunday’s storm.

-Indications now are that there could be an initial wave out in front of the main storm which could bring some light snow to our area on Monday with just some minor accumulations.
+Indications now continue to show an initial wave out in front of the main storm which could bring some light snow to a wintry mix to our area on Monday with just some minor accumulations of a coatings up to 1″ of snow.
+Once again, untreated roads may turn slippery.

-The main storm looks to arrive Tuesday morning and could be an all-day Tuesday event.
-It has nor’easter potential with coastal wind, rain/snow lines and significant snow accumulations all in the cards.
+The main storm looks to arrive Tuesday morning and be an all-day event.
+This storm has the potential to bring heavy snow, ice, rain and coastal concerns.
+Latest trends have pushed warmer air into the system, especially aloft, which mean it could be more of a significant icing event for parts of the area away from the coast.
+This could cut snow totals for some, but leave a slippery and dangerous mess across the region.

-At this point the odds favor heaviest snow being north and west of Boston, models indicate about a 50% chance of greater than 3” of snow in that area (which is pretty solid this far out).
+Ice accretion could lead to damage, travel disruptions and power outages (still too early for specific snowfall total amounts, but a plowable snow is likely in parts of New England).
+It is also possible more sleet and or rain mixes in which would then cut down on ice amounts.

 Storm #3 Thursday-Friday

-Being a week away, this forecast is very tenuous at best…but the signal has been there on the models for yet another storm in this timeframe.
+This forecast is tenuous at best…but the signal has been there on the models for yet another storm in this timeframe.

 Early indications are that this storm may track farther west then Tuesday’s.